Additional Terms and Acknowledgements Relating to Travel Services

 For international travel where a child is traveling, but both parents are not traveling together with the child, there may be some restrictions.
 The US publishes its recommendations.
 Other countries may as well, so please check with the embassy or consulate of the country or countries you'll be visiting to find out details.

 There are many countries around the world that require visas before you'll be allowed to enter.
 It is your responsibility to verify that all the visas required for your trip have been obtained, and are valid for the entry and exit dates of your visit.
 Sometimes it's easy to just get the visa upon arrival or just before departure.
 Other times it can be a more convoluted and time-consuming process.
 For Americans, the most common countries for travel that require advance visas are Australia, India, New Zealand, and Russia.

 Australia, India, and New Zealand are easy and can be obtained electronically (Australia, India, New Zealand).
 Russia can be very time-consuming and you might want to enlist the assistance of an independent company to help you.
 At this time, Cranky Concierge does not have a partner we recommend for third-party assistance.

 This isn't an inclusive list of countries that require a visa.
 The same resources that provide passport validity information also provides visa requirements.
 Visas can sometimes even apply when connecting in a country, so make sure you check all points along your route.
-Again, US citizens can visit the State Department website or anyone can go to TIMATIC for full details.
+US citizens can visit the State Department website or we suggest using Sherpa.